- 24th Jul 2024

 Number of Dependent Variables: This is the fundamental difference.

-- ANOVA: It is ideal for comparing one dependent variable (e.g, exam scores) across two or more groups.
+- ANOVA: It is ideal to compare a dependent variable (eg exam score) across two or more groups.

-- MANOVA: It offers a powerful extension, enabling the simultaneous analysis of multiple dependent variables (e.g., exam scores, attendance, homework completion) within different groups.
+- MANOVA: It offers a sharp expansion, which enables simultaneous analysis of several dependent variables (eg exam results, attendance, completion of homework) in different groups.

 Focus of Analysis: